Make your own wormery since it makes composting so much faster.

 Every wormery must have a hole in the bottom for the leachate to leak out into another bucket.

-Here are three reasons to start a wormery.
+Here are several reasons to start a wormery.

-Make your own wormery since it makes composting happen so much faster.
-The turn-around time is greatly decreased and, should you decide to toss butternut and pumpkin seeds into the heap in Spring, they will simply take off.
+Make your own wormery since composting happens so much faster.
+The turn-around time is markedly decreased and, should you decide to toss butternut and pumpkin seeds into the heap in Spring, they will simply take off.

 This monster is not atypical.
-The humic acid formed in your compost heap facillitates the absorption of minerals and water with the result that plants thrive.
+The humic acid formed in your compost heap facillitates the absorption of minerals and water with the result that plants thrive in a way you have not before seen.

 Just compare it with the fairly typical butternut bought from the supermarket.
 More important, the taste and nutrients are enhanced beyond belief; just try growing vegetables once you make your own wormery.